-The Mikey Network works to promote heart healthy lifestyles, and is committed to placing MIKEYS (Automatic External Defibrillators) in high-risk locations to help people affected by sudden cardiac arrest.
-We have a number of programs that provide education, training, and of course life-saving MIKEYS in as many high-risk, high-need locations as possible.
+The Mikey Network works to promote heart healthy lifestyles, and is committed to placing MIKEYs (AEDs) in high-risk locations to help people affected by sudden cardiac arrest.
+We have a number of programs that provide education, training, and of course life-saving MIKEYs, in as many high-risk, high-need locations as possible.

 Mikey’s Kids – The Mikey At Home Program